LagFeatures#

 2020-05-15 13:00:00 32.15 52.35 0.65

-We can get the names of all the lag features as follows:
+We can get the names of features in the resulting dataframe as follows:

 lag_f.get_feature_names_out()